cyber-duckie/proxmox-vpn-stream/README.md

 - Install and configure the VPN client (Wireguard using a ProtonVPN subscription)

-- Create internal bridge (vmbr99) for isolated routing between both LXC
+- Create internal bridge (vmbr99) for isolated routing between both LXCs

-- Create Stremio LXC attached to the private VPN bridge, disable outbound internet connectivity
+- Create a Stremio LXC attached to the private VPN bridge, disable outbound internet connectivity

 - Run Stremio Docker container